voxty/vMenuLogs/README.md

 vMenu Logs for FiveM.

-Inspiration for this script can be found [here](https://github.com/BreezyTheDev/B-vMenuLogs/tree/main) added more to the script, made the script actually **WORK**.
+Original script can be found [here](https://github.com/BreezyTheDev/B-vMenuLogs/tree/main) added more to the script, made the script actually **WORK**.

 Requirements;